Skip to content

 Instructions

-3. Pour the cocktail into a brandy snifter glass.
+3. Pour into a brandy snifter.

-4. Add more crushed ice to fill the glass.
+4. Add more crushed ice.

 5. Garnish with pineapple fronds and an orchid.
-Cheers, y’all!
+Cheers y’all.

 Expert Tips for Crafting Perfect Tropical Rum Drinks